Back to Search Results

 The pelvic organ prolapse quantification system (POP-Q) exam is an objective and reproducible tool to describe the severity of descent in the anterior, posterior and apical compartments.
 Advanced anterior wall prolapse can lead to urethral kinking, while advanced posterior wall prolapse can directly compress the urethra leading to bladder outflow obstruction.
 As many as 30% of patients with stage III-IV POP will have obstructive voiding leading to urinary retention.

-Patients with urinary retention due to prolapse are much more likely to have a chronic, partial obstruction and, if left untreated, can progress to complete obstruction.
+Patients with urinary retention due to prolapse are much more likely to have a chronic, or partial obstruction and, if left untreated, can progress to complete obstruction.
 Management involves improving symptoms and reducing potential complications such as urinary tract infection, hydronephrosis, and renal impairment.
 In addition, defecatory dysfunction, including constipation, can be a contributing cause of retention and should be addressed.
 Non-surgical therapies involve stopping constipation-inducing medications, dietary changes, use of bulking agents, correction of prolapse with manual replacement, timed voids, and pessary use.
 Patients with significant symptoms and failing initial conservative therapies may benefit from reconstructive surgery or obliterative procedure to correct prolapse and relieve voiding dysfunction.

 Most patients with advanced POP and elevated PVRs show normalization of PVR after surgical correction.
 In the immediate postoperative period, hematoma formation and tissue inflammation related to healing can lead to urinary retention in up to 8% of cases.
 Independent risk factors for postoperative urinary retention include blood loss >100mL, high-grade cystocele, and concomitant levator muscle or Kelly plication.
 Most are successfully managed with an indwelling catheter for up to 72 hours, although 1% of patients may require intermittent catheterization for 1-2 weeks post-surgery.